 ABOUT THE FACILITY

 Whitworth University's 200-acre campus of red brick buildings and tall pines offers a beautiful, inviting and secure environment.
 Campers will be staying in the gorgeous university dorms.
 The quality cafeteria facility provides an all-you-can-eat salad bar with fresh fruit, hot entrees with beverage, sandwich and cereal stations.
 Whitworth is located seven miles north of downtown Spokane, Washington.
-Transportation from Spokane International airport is available through NBC Camps for an additional fee as is transportation from Seattle, Washington.
+Transportation from Spokane International airport is available through NBC Camps for an additional fee.

 Camp Questions & Answers

 What is the level of competition at the camp?

 College Basketball Prep Camp attracts athletes at a high level of skill.
 Most of the students who attend end up getting college scholarships.
 Currently, College Prep alums are playing in top 25 programs at the D1, D2 and D3 level.